-In this context, this report, relying on the National Standard Analysis of the ICT sector, is designed to develop an information and exchange network for Smart ICT standardization knowledge in the Grand Duchy of Luxembourg.
-The ICT sector is already involved at the national standardization level with 72 national delegates currently registered by ILNAS, including 49 who are directly involved in Smart ICT and/ or Digital Trust related technical committees (Cloud Computing: 13; Internet of Things: 6; Big Data: 7; Digital Trust: 35).
+In this context, this report, relying on the National Standard Analysis of the ICT sector5, is designed to develop an information and exchange network for Smart ICT standardization knowledge in the Grand Duchy of Luxembourg.
+The ICT sector is already involved at the national standardization level with 78 national delegates currently registered by ILNAS6 including 58 experts who are involved in Smart ICT and/or Digital Trust related technical committees (Cloud Computing: 15; Internet of Things: 7; Big Data: 10; Digital Trust: 37).
+Please note that some experts are the members of more than one technical committee.

-ILNAS, with the support of ANEC GIE, has already started awareness to attract and involve national delegates into an integrated and innovative approach of standardization in these Smart technologies.
-In that sense, and in accordance with the national ICT technical standardization policy, the implementation plan for ICT technical standardization, annually set-up by ILNAS focuses on a strong development of Smart ICT technical standardization in 2017, with the aim to support the market in the related economic development.
+ILNAS, with the support of ANEC GIE, promotes to involve national experts into an integrated and innovative approach of standardization in these Smart technologies.
+In that sense, and in accordance with the national ICT technical standardization policy, the implementation plan for ICT technical standardization, annually set-up by ILNAS focuses on a strong development of Smart ICT technical standardization in 2018, with the aim to support the market in the related economic development.
 ILNAS priorities notably provide the management of the national Smart ICT technical committees, as well as the raising of awareness in national organizations, to foster the national involvement in Smart ICT technical standardization and better position of Luxembourg at the international level.

-This report provides information of this Smart ICT standardization development at national level.
+This report provides information of the Smart ICT standardization development at national level.
 It introduces the fundamental pillars of Smart ICT along with Digital Trust related to these technologies and standardization activities performed at international, European and national levels.
-It will provide awareness about Smart ICT technical standardization progress to the national stakeholders and will facilitate their involvement in such activities to take advantage of standards and standardization for their economic development.
+Moreover, it will provide awareness about Smart ICT technical standardization progress to the national stakeholders and will facilitate their involvement in such activities to take advantage of standards and standardization for their economic development.